brian8128/siamese/README.md

 Does subject 10 have higher variance for all activities?

 ## Fraud Detection

 As soon as we start offering money to people to exercise we will have created a financial incentive for fraud.
 It is expected that some users will try to game the system by having their friends exercise for them.
 One person could easily carry several phones and go for a jog.
-In order to combat this we attemt to identify a unique signature in each subject's gait which we can use to determine whether or not it is in fact the customer performing the exercise.
+If we allow this kind of behavior customers will exercise less and everyone loses.

+### Identity Preserving Mapping

+Inspired by [1] we train an identity preserving mapping from our data to a low dimensional vector space.
+The mapping 'forgets' what activity and how many steps the subject took but preserves a 'signature' representing the subjects unique gait.
+We train this mapping using a *contrastive loss function*.

+$$G_W:X -> V$$